wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - **printf** exists in Bash because of C-Shell, which was C code.
 -
 - For more advanced and more complex tasks, it might have sense develop a Python script.
-But Bash will be native, so in
+But Bash will be native (), so in the real world